jspaezp/elfragmentador/README.md

 #### Urgent

 - Decouple to a different package with less dependencies for the inference side of things
+- Remove numba from the dependencies ... right now it is only because spectrum utils requires it.
+- Move to PROFORMA compiance ...
 - Complete dosctrings and add those to documentation website
 - Refactor the package so the hierarchy makes more sense
 - Fix torchscript export ...